 9. How do recursive servers choose which root server to query, and which root server identity should my recursive server prefer?

-This is called the server selection algorithm.
+This is called the “server selection algorithm”.
 The DNS protocol does not specify how a recursive name server should choose from among a set for a particular query.
 Thus, each recursive software vendor can determine their own server selection algorithm.
-Some implementations will “lock on” to the server with least latency.
+Some implementations will “lock on” to the server with least latency, or one of the servers that has a similar latency to the fastest.
 Some choose the server at random each time, and some distribute the queries based on complicated formulas.
 A 2012 paper describes the algorithm of popular implementations at the time.

-We strongly advise you to let your recursive software do its job as designed, rather than trying to influence it to prefer or avoid particular servers.
+It is probably best to let your recursive software do its job as designed, rather than trying to influence it to prefer or avoid particular servers.

 10. We know the DNS works on UDP 53, can you explain when DNS works on TCP 53?